Water Bill Calculator

 |2+ acre||90 CM||140 CM||150 CM|

-This calculator will only provide you the anticipated cost for a single 2 month billing period.
+If residential component of the calculator is selected, it will only provide you the anticipated cost for a single 2 month billing period.
 For a total yearly cost, the query will need to be run for each of the six billing periods and added together.

 You can take readings directly from your water meter over a period of time to measure your water use.
 For more details as to how to interpret your meter output, you can contact the water meter department at firstname.lastname@example.org or call us at 250-862-0409.